-Agúzate is an organization dedicated to the promotion of independent Latin music in Chicago, with an emphasis on Afro-Latin culture.
-What started as a small live salsa and latin-jazz calendar in 2003, has now evolved to a unique multi-arts production team in charge of some of the highest quality Latin music projects in the city.
-For the last 10 years Agúzate has collaborated with the most distinguished music programers in Chicago, including The Old Town School of Folk Music, Sound Culture, The Chicago Cultural Center, The Chicago Department of Cultural Affairs, Segundo Ruiz Belvis Cultural Center, The Institute of Puerto Rican Arts and Culture, and Mayne Stage.
+Agúzate is dedicated to the advocacy and promotion of independent Latin music in Chicago, with an emphasis on Afro-Latin culture.
+Founded in 2003 by Puerto Rico-born Omar Torres-Kortright as a small live salsa and Latin jazz calendar, Agúzate has now evolved to a unique multi-arts approach that helps facilitate some of the highest quality Latin music projects in the city.
+For the last 10 years Agúzate has collaborated with the most distinguished programmers in Chicago, including The Old Town School of Folk Music, Segundo Ruiz Belvis Cultural Center, Sound Culture, The Chicago Cultural Center, The Chicago Department of Cultural Affairs and Special Events, The Institute of Puerto Rican Arts and Culture and more.

 Agúzate’s signature event, the decade-old Annual Tribute to the Improvisational Singer has inspired a number of subsequent projects, including the documentary “Alive and Kicking: La Historia de Chamaco Ramírez” and the Annual Afro-Caribbean Improvised Music Festival.